Resources and Responsibilities for Program and Activity Directors

 The first step for program or activity directors is to begin the registration process by completing a personal registration form

 .
 The default access is "Assistant."
-When you have completed your personal registration, request "Manager" access from Five College Compliance and Risk Management by emailing your request to email@example.com
+When you have completed your personal registration, request "Manager" access from Five College Risk Management by emailing your request to email@example.com

 Once granted Manager access, Directors must register their program or activity on the Child Safety Certification Website.
 All programs, events, and activities involving minors must be registered, regardless of whether or not individual staff members might have unsupervised access to a minor during the course of the activity.